The Benefit of Being Bayesian in Online Conformal Prediction: Algorithm and Analysis

 \end{restatable}

 Let us interpret this regret bound.
 Suppose the time horizon $T$ and the empirical true score distribution $\bar P(r^*_{1:T})$ are known beforehand (but the exact $r^*_{1:T}$ sequence is unknown), then for all $\alpha$, a very natural strategy is to predict $r_t(\alpha)=q_{\alpha}(r^*_{1:T})$.
-Theorem~\ref{thm:regret} shows that without any statistical assumption, Algorithm~\ref{alg:main} with the uniform prior asymptotically performs as well as this oracle in terms of the total quantile loss, and importantly, the $O(R\sqrt{T})$ regret bound is known to be tight \citep{hazan2023introduction,orabona2023modern}.
+Theorem~\ref{thm:regret} shows that without any statistical assumption, Algorithm~\ref{alg:main} with the uniform prior asymptotically performs as well as this oracle in terms of the total quantile loss, and the $O(R\sqrt{T})$ regret bound is known to be tight \citep{hazan2023introduction,orabona2023modern}.
 Existing first-order optimization baselines are equipped with regret bounds of a similar type \citep{bhatnagar2023improved,gibbs2024conformal,zhang2024discounted}, but the difference is that they require knowing the confidence level $\alpha$ beforehand, whereas Algorithm~\ref{alg:main} achieves low regret simultaneously for all $\alpha\in[0,1]$.

-\paragraph{The role of good prior} A particular strength of Theorem~\ref{thm:regret} is that the $O(R\sqrt{T})$ regret bound only requires the simplest uniform prior.
+\paragraph{The role of good prior} A strength of Theorem~\ref{thm:regret} is that the $O(R\sqrt{T})$ regret bound only requires $P_0$ being the uniform distribution.
 Nonetheless, if one has extra prior knowledge on the environment, picking a more sophisticated prior can indeed bring advantages.
 To see this, notice that the function $\psi$ in Eq.(\ref{eq:regret_full}) is minimized at $q_\alpha(P_0)$, therefore ideally we would aim for $P_0\approx \bar P(r^*_{1:T})$, which means $q_\alpha(P_0)\approx q_\alpha(r^*_{1:T})$ for all $\alpha$.
 But unlike the discrete distribution $\bar P(r^*_{1:T})$, $P_0$ also needs to have a ``positive enough'' density function, as otherwise the second term in Eq.(\ref{eq:regret_full}) would blow up.

-\paragraph{Coverage frequency error} We also note that existing first-order optimization baselines \citep{bhatnagar2023improved,gibbs2024conformal,zhang2024discounted} are equipped with both a regret bound and a coverage frequency error bound, Eq.(\ref{eq:coverage}).
+\paragraph{Coverage frequency error} Existing first-order optimization baselines \citep{bhatnagar2023improved,gibbs2024conformal,zhang2024discounted} are equipped with both a regret bound and a coverage frequency error bound, Eq.(\ref{eq:coverage}).
 Hoping to challenge this convention, here we discuss the advantages of only considering the regret.